dhall-lang/dhall-lang/standard/README.md

 The function check governs the types of functions that our pure type system permits.

+The function check is a judgment of the form:

+    c₀ ↝ c₁ : c₂

-You can find the details of the function check in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [Function check](./function-check.md)

 ## Type inference

+Type inference is a judgment of the form:

+    Γ ⊢ t : T

-You can find the type inference semantics in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [Type inference](./type-inference.md)